Autillo Selvático

 Vocalization

-Hooting Calls: The primary vocalization consists of a series of deep, resonant hoots.
+Hooting Calls: Their main vocalization consists of a series of deep, resonant hoots.
 These calls can be expressed as a rhythmic sequence, often described as “whoo-whoo” or “hoo-hoo.”

 Variations in Calls: The Tawny-bellied Screech Owl may vary its hoots based on context, such as during mating or territorial defense, leading to different inflections and intensities in their calls.

-Soft Whistles: In addition to hoots, this owl may produce softer, whistling calls or quiet trills used primarily in close communications, particularly between mated pairs or when interacting with young.
+Soft Whistles: This owl may produce softer, whistling calls or quiet trills used in close communications, particularly between mated pairs or when interacting with young.

 Alarm Calls: When feeling threatened, the Tawny-bellied Screech Owl can emit **sharp, quick calls** designed to signal distress to other owls and deter potential threats.